mt-sre/ocm-addons/README.md

 ensure code quality with every commit.
 Once installed run `pre-commit install` in your local copy of this repository to initialize the pre-commit hooks.

+## Configuration

+### Adding New Customer Notifications

+See [this](internal/notification/data/README.md) document for information regarding the addition of new customer notifications.

 ## Known Issues

 ### Pager support